Best eco-friendly home and cleaning products

 Best for: Finding products that fit your values.

-You can find ethical and eco-friendly beauty items there, as well as sustainable fashion items, food products, homewares and cleaning products.
+You can find ethical and eco-friendly beauty items there, as well as sustainable fashion items, food products, homeware and cleaning products.

-If there's a particular aspect of eco-design that you care about, you can 'shop by values' on their site.
-The values include plastic-free, made in the UK, vegan friendly, refillable and more.
+If there's a particular aspect of eco-design that you care about, you can 'shop by edit' on its site to view different product collections.

 Best for: Convenience.

-We've included Amazon on this list because of their Climate Pledge Friendly filter.
+We've included Amazon on this list because of its Climate Pledge Friendly filter.

 With this in mind, it's worth looking into the best alternatives to Amazon.